hyperhq/blog.hyper.sh/blog/source/introduce-hyper-security-group.md

 ---------------------

-We hope that you will enjoy these new features in the new Hyper_.
-Please stay tuned on [our roadmap](https://trello.com/b/7fEwaPRd/roadmap) as we continue to add more exciting features and if you have any questions you can always contact us through the Hyper_ console, Hyper_ forum, or on support@hyper.sh.
+We hope that you will enjoy these new features in the new Hyper.sh.
+Please stay tuned on [our roadmap](https://trello.com/b/7fEwaPRd/roadmap) as we continue to add more exciting features and if you have any questions you can always contact us through the Hyper.sh console, Hyper.sh forum, or on support@hyper.sh.

 Thanks,

-The Hyper_ Crew
+The Hyper.sh Crew